 Man plans to open special whiskey from Super Bowl IV victory if Chiefs win in Miami

-CAMERON, Mo. – A Cameron man is hoping the Chiefs become Super Bowl champions so he can finally open a rare bottle of whiskey from the last time they won.
+CAMERON, Mo.
+(WDAF) – A Missouri man is hoping the Chiefs become Super Bowl champions so he can finally open a rare bottle of whiskey from the last time they won.

 Mike Loyd hasn’t always been a Chiefs fan.
 It was his wife’s father, Milton, who first introduced him to football and the team.